mehta-lab/waveorder/README.md

 Syuan-Ming Guo, Li-Hao Yeh, Jenny Folkesson, Ivan E Ivanov, Anitha P Krishnan, Matthew G Keefe, Ezzat Hashemi, David Shin, Bryant B Chhun, Nathan H Cho, Manuel D Leonetti, May H Han, Tomasz J Nowakowski, Shalin B Mehta, "Revealing architectural order with quantitative label-free imaging and deep learning," eLife 2020;9:e55502 DOI: 10.7554/eLife.55502 (2020).
 ```

 `recOrder` is to be used alongside a conventional widefield microscope fitted with a universal polarizer (Panel A below).
 The universal polarizer allows for the collection of label-free information including the intrinsic anisotropy of the sample and its relative phase (density).
 These measurements are collected by acquiring data under calibrated, polarization-diverse illumination followed by a computational reconstruction.
-The overall structure of `recOrder` is shown in Panel B, highlighting the two different usage modes and their features: graphical user interface (GUI) through a napari plugin, and a command line interface (CLI).
+The overall structure of `recOrder` is shown in Panel B, highlighting the structure of the graphical user interface (GUI) through a napari plugin.

 ![Flow Chart](https://github.com/mehta-lab/recOrder/blob/main/docs/images/recOrder_Fig1_Overview.png?raw=true)